Decision Optimization model builder views and scenarios

 - See how a model formulation impacts the solution to a given problem

-The Scenario panel allows you to easily manage scenarios in a Decision Optimization model.
+The Scenario panel allows you to easily manage different scenarios of a Decision Optimization model.

-To open the Scenario panel, click the Scenario button .
+To open the Scenario panel, click the Manage scenarios button .

 - Create new scenarios (create a new scenario from scratch, duplicate your current scenario or import a new scenario from a file).